furrer-lab/abn/README.md

 The analysis of "hierarchical" or "grouped" data, in which observations are nested within higher-level units, requires statistical models with parameters that vary across groups (e.g. mixed-effect models).

-`abn` allows to control for one-layer clustering, where observations are grouped into a single layer of clusters which are themself assumed to be independent, but observations within the clusters may be correlated (e.g. students nested within schools, measurements over time for each patient, etc).
+`abn` allows to control for one-layer clustering, where observations are grouped into a single layer of clusters that are themself assumed to be independent, but observations within the clusters may be correlated (e.g. students nested within schools, measurements over time for each patient, etc).
 The argument `group.var` specifies the discrete variable that defines the group structure.
 The model is then fitted separately for each group, and the results are combined.

 For example, studying student test scores across different schools, a varying intercept model would allow for the possibility that average test scores (the intercept) might be higher in one school than another due to factors specific to each school.
-This can be modelled in `abn` by setting the argument `group.var` to the variable containing the school names.
+This can be modeled in `abn` by setting the argument `group.var` to the variable containing the school names.
 The model is then fitted as a varying intercept model, where the intercept is allowed to vary across schools, but the slope is assumed to be the same for all schools.

-Under the frequentist paradigm (`method = "mle"`), `abn` relies on the `lme4` package to fit generalised linear mixed models (GLMMs) for Binomial, Poisson, and Gaussian distributed variables.
+Under the frequentist paradigm (`method = "mle"`), `abn` relies on the `lme4` package to fit generalized linear mixed models (GLMMs) for Binomial, Poisson, and Gaussian distributed variables.
 For multinomial distributed variables, `abn` fits a multinomial baseline category logit model with random effects using the `mclogit` package.
 Currently, only one-layer clustering is supported (e.g., for `method = "mle"`, this corresponds to a random intercept model).

 With a Bayesian approach (`method = "bayes"`), `abn` relies on its own implementation of the Laplace approximation and the package `INLA` to fit a single-level hierarchical model for Binomial, Poisson, and Gaussian distributed variables.
 Multinomial distributed variables in general (see Section [Supported Data Types](#supported-data-types)) are not yet implemented with `method = "bayes"`.

 # Basic Background

-Bayesian network modelling is a data analysis technique ideally suited to messy, highly correlated and complex datasets.
+Bayesian network modeling is a data analysis technique ideally suited to messy, highly correlated and complex datasets.
-This methodology is rather distinct from other forms of statistical modelling in that its focus is on structure discovery—determining an optimal graphical model that describes the interrelationships in the underlying processes that generated the data.
+This methodology is rather distinct from other forms of statistical modeling in that its focus is on structure discovery—determining an optimal graphical model that describes the interrelationships in the underlying processes that generated the data.
 It is a **multivariate** technique and can be used for one or many dependent variables.
-This is a data-driven approach, as opposed to relying only on subjective expert opinion to determine how variables of interest are interrelated (for example, structural equation modelling).
+This is a data-driven approach, as opposed to relying only on subjective expert opinion to determine how variables of interest are interrelated (for example, structural equation modeling).

 [Below](#examples) and on the [package's website](https://r-bayesian-networks.org/), we provide some [cookbook](#examples)-type examples of how to perform Bayesian network **structure discovery** analyses with observational data.
 The particular type of Bayesian network models considered here are **additive Bayesian networks**.
-These are rather different, mathematically speaking, from the standard form of Bayesian network models (for binary or categorical data) presented in the academic literature, which typically use an analytically elegant but arguably interpretation-wise opaque contingency table parametrisation.
+These are rather different, mathematically speaking, from the standard form of Bayesian network models (for binary or categorical data) presented in the academic literature, which typically use an analytically elegant but arguably interpretation-wise opaque contingency table parametrization.
-An additive Bayesian network model is simply a **multidimensional regression model**, e.g. directly analogous to generalised linear modelling but with all variables potentially dependent.
+An additive Bayesian network model is simply a **multidimensional regression model**, e.g., directly analogous to generalized linear modeling but with all variables potentially dependent.

-An example can be found in the [American Journal of Epidemiology](https://academic.oup.com/aje/article-abstract/176/11/1051/178588), where this approach was used to investigate risk factors for child diarrhoea.
+An example can be found in the [American Journal of Epidemiology](https://academic.oup.com/aje/article-abstract/176/11/1051/178588), where this approach was used to investigate risk factors for child diarrhea.
-A special issue of [Preventive Veterinary Medicine](http://www.sciencedirect.com/science/journal/01675877/110/1) on graphical modelling features several articles that use [abn](https://CRAN.R-project.org/package=abn) to fit epidemiological data.
+A special issue of [Preventive Veterinary Medicine](http://www.sciencedirect.com/science/journal/01675877/110/1) on graphical modeling features several articles that use [abn](https://CRAN.R-project.org/package=abn) to fit epidemiological data.
 Introductions to this methodology can be found in [Emerging Themes in Epidemiology](https://link.springer.com/journal/12982) and in [Computers in Biology and Medicine](https://www.sciencedirect.com/science/article/pii/S0010482522005133) where it is compared to other approaches.

 ## What is an additive Bayesian network?